shuup/shuup-guide/source/products.rst

    Primarily reserved for use by add-ons.
 Bought With
    Primarily reserved for internal use.
-These relationships are automatically calculated by automated Shoop tasks, however if these tasks have not been configured by the server administrator, they can be defined manually here.
+These relationships are automatically calculated by automated Shuup tasks, however if these tasks have not been configured by the server administrator, they can be defined manually here.